 What Is the Ivy League?The Ivy League is the term used to refer to the eight schools that make up the Ivy League athletic conference.
-Below is the Ivy League schools list:
+Below is the complete Ivy League schools list in alphabetical order:

 - Brown University

 - University of Pennsylvania

 Ivy League schools are all extremely selective private colleges in the Northeast.
 Also, the Ivy League is the only NCAA Division I athletic conference that doesn’t award athletic scholarships.

 The term Ivy League has become synonymous with extremely prestigious, highly selective colleges.
 For this reason, many people incorrectly label other prestigious private colleges, such as MIT and Stanford, as Ivy League schools.

 Stanford's Memorial Church is impressive, but Stanford isn't in the Ivy League.
 (Justin Kern/Flickr)

 It’s difficult to rank the Ivy League colleges against one another because they’re all outstanding schools.
 There's really no consensus about which Ivy League school is the best, and each ranking list seems to rank the Ivies differently.